MitchellAugustin/ubuntu-server-documentation/how-to/graphics/install-nvidia-drivers.md

 #### Building your own kernel modules using the NVIDIA DKMS package

+Note: We don't recommend using the DKMS modules unless you are running a custom kernel for which the prebuilt drivers are not supported.
+This is because the DKMS drivers are not signed with Canonical's key and thus do not support secure boot.

 Install the relevant NVIDIA DKMS package and `linux-headers` to build the kernel modules, and enroll your own key to sign the modules.

 Install the `linux-headers` metapackage for your kernel flavour (e.g. `generic`, `lowlatency`, etc):